sagemath/trac_to_gh/Issue 2354.md

 # Issue 2354: bug in matrix_real_double_dense  (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2354

 Original creator: was